Tax limits

 The Annual Allowance (AA) is a limit to the total amount of contributions that can be paid to defined contribution (DC) pension schemes and the total amount of benefits that you can build up in defined benefit (DB) pension schemes each year, for tax relief purposes.

-From 6th April 2023 the AA is £60,000 although a lower limit of £10,000 may apply if you have cashed out a DC pension under the new pension freedoms introduced in April 2016.
-You should have been advised by the Scheme paying the pension lump sum to you if this reduced AA (referred to as the Money Purchase Annual Allowance) applies to you going forward.
+From 6 April 2023 the AA is £60,000, although a lower limit of £10,000 may apply if you have cashed out a DC pension under the pension freedoms introduced in April 2016.
+You should have been advised by the Scheme paying the pension lump sum to you if this reduced AA (referred to as the Money Purchase Annual Allowance - MPAA) applies to you going forward.

-In addition, your Annual Allowance may also be reduced if you have Adjusted Income of over £260,000 (referred to as the Tapered Annual Allowance), but the complicated rules mean those earning less may also be affected.
-Please see the drop down below for further information on the Tapered Annual Allowance.
+In addition, your AA may also be reduced if you have Adjusted Income of over £260,000 (referred to as the tapered Annual Allowance), but the complicated rules mean those earning less may also be affected.
+Please see the drop down below for further information on the tapered Annual Allowance.

-The AA applies across all of the schemes you belong to, it’s not a ‘per scheme’ limit and includes all pensions savings that you, your employer, and anyone else make on your behalf.
-If you exceed the AA in a tax year you will be liable for an Annual Allowance tax charge on the value of the excess.
+The AA applies across all of the schemes you belong to.
+It’s not a ‘per scheme’ limit and includes all pensions savings that you, your employer, and anyone else make on your behalf.
+If you exceed the AA in a tax year you will be liable for an AA tax charge on the value of the excess.
 In addition, if you have paid any DC or Additional Voluntary Contribution (AVC) type contributions you won't receive tax relief on those deemed to have exceeded the limit.

-You may, however, be able to bring forward any unused allowance from the previous three tax years, to help reduce the AA charge.
+However, you may be able to bring forward any unused allowance from the previous three tax years to help reduce the AA charge.

-HMRC have produced a calculator which you can use to calculate your personal Annual Allowance and see if you have a tax charge to pay.
-This can be found on their web site at www.tax.service.gov.uk/pension-annual-allowance-calculator.
-Please note that as of 21st March 2023 HMRC have not yet updated their calculator to reflect the changes announced in the Spring 2023 Budget.
+HMRC have produced a calculator which you can use to calculate your personal annual allowance and see if you have a tax charge to pay.
+This can be found on their website at www.tax.service.gov.uk/pension-annual-allowance-calculator.

 We will provide you with a Pension Savings Statement if the value of your benefits built up in the ABF Scheme have exceeded the AA over the tax year.
 We will also send a Pensions Savings Statement to anyone that is subject to the MPAA.
 Where a tax charge is payable, the statement provides the options available to you to pay this charge.